Britain bans gasoline and diesel cars starting in 2040

 Almost 2.7 million new cars were registered in the U.K. in 2016, making it the second biggest market in Europe after Germany.

 Meeting the 2040 deadline will be a heavy lift.
-British demand for electric and fuel cell cars, as well as plug-in hybrids, grew 40% in 2015, but they still only accounted for less than 3% of the market.
+British demand for electric and fuel cell cars, as well as plug-in hybrids, grew 40% in 2015, but they only accounted for less than 3% of the market.

 Still, experts say sales of clean cars are likely to continue on their dramatic upward trajectory.